sbroenne/plugin.video.nhkworldtv/readme.md

 The cache runs on Azure implemented as Azure Functions backed by Cosmos DB.
 It gets updated with new episodes multiple times per day.

+## How-to Install

+You can install a beta version of the plugin by installing the [NHK World TV Development Repository](https://github.com/sbroenne/kodirepo/tree/master/repository.sbroenne).
+The plug-in will auto-update itself regularly.

+The repo also contains an updated version of [requests-cache](https://github.com/sbroenne/script.module.requests-cache) because the one in the Kodi repo is outdated.
+I have submitted a PR to the inital author to update the upstream repo.

 ## Known Issues

 1. After the **initial** installation and after **each update**:
-    1. You might encounter an error when stating the plug-in.
-Simply start again - this will fix the issue.
-This is caused by a bug in a third party component (requests-cache)

-    2. The start of the plug-in can take a litte while - subsequent starts should be faster.
+    1. The start of the plug-in can take a litte while - subsequent starts should be faster.

 2. If you have a problem **after an update**, simply exit Kodi and start it again - or start a different plug-in.
 This will usually fix it.
 This is caused by Kodi when you re-use the Pyhton language invoker - which the plug-in does since it improves performance dramatically.